It’s a question that comes up a lot. We’ve been mailing millions of pieces of mail a month for the last 15 years.

 It makes their jobs easier.
 We recommend saturation mailing versus EDDM (Every Door Direct Mail).
-Saturation means, for as long as you reach certain thresholds, for example, 75% of the carrier route, you’re going to get significant savings.
+Saturation means that as long as you reach certain thresholds, for example, 75% of the carrier route, you’re going to get significant savings.

 It is close to EDDM pricing which is 17.5 cents versus the 16.01 cents.
 With the amount of waste you can cut out of your list versus EDDM, you really do save a lot of money.

 We highly believe in saturation.
 Since you have the list, you can actually print the name of the homeowner, or the address.
 It’s a more personalized experience for not much more.

 Since you’re cutting out the waste of who you don’t want to send the mail to, you also don’t have the expense of the product that you’re actually printing to reach the home.
 Overall, we’re fans of saturation when you’re trying to decrease marketing costs using direct mail.

 We also have agents that ask, “What’s the most efficient size?”
-We found to really maximize the size inside the marketing mail piece as long as we stay underneath 6 by 11 ⅛.
+We found it’s best to really maximize the size of the marketing mail piece as long as we stay underneath 6″ x 11 ⅛”.

-If you combine 6 by 11 postcards along with a saturation type of mailing where we can cut out some of the waste, you’re going to get a highly efficient piece.
+If you combine 6″ x 11″ postcards along with a saturation type of mailing where we can cut out some of the waste, you’re going to get a highly efficient piece.

 We’ve taken it to another level and we know that you can mail all the way up to four ounces in your mail piece.
 We produce a 32-page, fully customed, branded, and personalized magazine for real estate agents that have the same postage rate as a postcard.

 It’s really an efficient piece.
 You get a ton of real estate for your money and the postage itself isn’t much over EDDM (Every Door Direct Mail).

 If you are going to mail a product, postcard, or anything for that matter across the country, you will pay more money because it’s not quite as efficient.
 It’s going to go through different post offices, which really increases the price.